 With facilitation by MELSA staff, representatives from member library systems meet periodically to discuss a variety of topics relating to library services and operations.
-Current groups focus on electronic resources, technology, youth and teen services, promotion, circulation, adult programming, volunteer coordination, jobs and small business initiatives, accessibility, world languages (collections), and arts programming from the Legacy Amendment.
+Current groups focus on electronic resources, technology, youth and teen services, summer programming, promotion, circulation, adult programming, volunteer coordination, jobs and small business initiatives, accessibility, world languages, facilities, and arts programming from the Legacy Amendment.
+A collection development team was added in 2020 to discuss purchasing decisions and develop lending/sharing policies for MELSA's collaborative e-content project, as well as discussion of other collection issues with the library systems.